 Contrast the picture of the reluctant learner with the enthused learner – same child, different learning situation.
 Some promoters of learning style theory believe factors such as context and environment have a profound effect on learning ability.
 The assumption is that a comfortable child who is not experiencing undue stress will learn more efficiently.
 The myth that children learn best when quiet, sitting upright at desks, attending to books is dying a slow, lingering death.

 Ward and Daley, in their book “Learning to Learn” offer a check list for determining environment and emotional factors that contribute to a productive learning state.
 These include examining the physical environment: room, furniture, lighting, heating and cooling, noise, aspect and view, equipment; as well as the personal; posture, food and water intake, social needs, feelings, goals and objectives.
 They go further, emphasising that the quality of the learning environment can dramatically affect learning outcomes.
-Things like tobacco smoke, radiation and other emissions from computer screens, microwaves and televisions, loud noises or music, the often unnoticed flashing from some fluorescent lights, lack of fresh air, strong smells, ‘loud’ or bold patterns, excessive background noise, and inadequate sunlight intake coupled with bad diet, poor nutrition, allergies and food intolerances, inadequate water intake, physical tiredness and stress, emotional stress, illness, lack of exercise and low level continuos pain can all have a negative impact on learning.
+Things like tobacco smoke, radiation and other emissions from computer screens, microwaves and televisions, loud noises or music, the often unnoticed flashing from some fluorescent lights, lack of fresh air, strong smells, ‘loud’ or bold patterns, excessive background noise, and inadequate sunlight intake coupled with bad diet, poor nutrition, allergies and food intolerances, inadequate water intake, physical tiredness and stress, emotional stress (which can be treated with a faith based treatment), illness, lack of exercise and low level continuos pain can all have a negative impact on learning.

 The antidote to these conditions are all based around common sense and healthy practice, but are often overlooked when discussing children and learning.
 The tendency to blame the learner for ‘not learning’ in less than ideal learning environments is still very strong.
 It is usually fairly easy to redress adverse learning conditions by eliminating and retraining old habits and giving some attention to the physical environment.
 Quite often increased learning ability can result from simply turning off the television, listening to slower, music with a regular beat softly, opening the windows and letting as much natural light and fresh in as possible, remembering to take regular exercise outside and also eating a nutritionally balanced diet, with wholesome snacks and water always available.
 These are the basics and make a considerable difference.